-Cristiano Ronaldo sets European scoring record, Marcelo sends Real Madrid back into La Liga lead
+Cristiano Ronaldo sets European scoring record, Real Madrid wins to remain La Liga favorite

 Soccer has been played in Europe for over 150 years, in three different centuries, and in various competitions.
 And over all those years, at the highest level of competition, nobody — not a single player — has scored more league goals than Cristiano Ronaldo.

-Ronaldo set the record for most career goals in the top six European leagues — England, Spain, Germany, Italy, France and Portugal — with No. 367, a 27th-minute header in Real Madrid’s 2-1 win over Valencia Saturday afternoon:
+Ronaldo set the record for most career goals in the top six European leagues — England, Spain, Germany, Italy, France and Portugal — with No. 367, a 27th-minute header in Real Madrid’s 2-1 win over Valencia on Saturday afternoon:

 GOOOOOOOOOOOAL! @Cristiano's drought is over, and how about that for a cross! @RealMadrid lead 1-0! #LaLiga pic.twitter.com/3hBsv88yF1